gamedevpl/www.gamedev.pl/games/nukes/codegen/README.md

 - `--task-file`: Specifies a file with a task description for code generation.
 - `--dependency-tree`: Limit the scope of codegen only to files marked with `@CODEGEN` and their dependencies
 - `--verbose-prompt`: Print the prompt used for code generation.
+- `--require-explanations`: Require explanations for all code generation operations.

 Note: The `--chat-gpt` and `--anthropic` flags are mutually exclusive.
 If neither is specified, the default Vertex AI with Google's Gemini Pro model will be used.